florianschanda/miss_hit/README.md

 MATLAB is a popular programming language in many engineering disciplines, intended for the fast development of prototypes.
-But as we all know, prototypes make it into production all the time, so now you're now stuck.
+But as we all know, prototypes make it into production all the time, so now you're stuck.
 Unfortunately, there are no style checkers or "good" static analysis tools for MATLAB.
 This project attempts to fill this gap.